IT’S (NOT ALWAYS) THE MOST WONDERFUL TIME OF THE YEAR: GRIEVING THROUGH THE HOLIDAYS 101

 10. Take care of you.
 When you are feeling overwhelmed by grief, it can be very easy to ignore your physical needs.
 Your emotional needs seem to take center stage and make it very difficult to maintain those necessary functions, like sleep and healthy appetite.
 For many grieving people, your appetite and sleep habits are the first things to be heavily impacted.
 Grief is an enormous stressor and tends to make you more susceptible to health issues and general illnesses.
 Try not to be constantly busy and to make sure that you are checking in with yourself physically.
 If you find that there are small (or large) things that you can do to make your grief a little more bearable, do them.

 Hopefully these tips will be helpful in getting through the holiday season.
+For more information on grief and bereavement as well as to learn more about her grief and bereavement specailists, visit our speciality page.
 If you believe that you may want to seek professional help getting through this difficult time, contact OakHeart to schedule an appointment to meet with one of our clinicians at 630 570-0050 or email Contact.OH@OakHeartCenter.com.

 Helpful Grief Resources:

 Dr. Alan Wolfelt article on getting through the holidays. https://www.centerforloss.com/2016/12/helping-heal-holiday-season/